Nightskyhunter.com

 Complete rope-out.
 Funnel breaks in two while both sections continue to rotate.

-This image was taken 15 min's after the funnel event from Toome by Paul.
-M. This is the storm which produced the funnel except we where on the other side of it (W).
-You can see the huge anvil above.
+This image was taken 15 min's after the funnel from Toome and was kindly sent to me by Paul M. This was the storm which produced the funnel except we where on the other side of it (W).
+You can see the huge anvil above, a quick check on the BBC weather website showed that someone else had seen the very same funnel.

 TORRO Investigation

 A few weeks later I received an email from expert Tornado investigator Dr.John Tyrrell from the University of Cork, S. Ireland.
 John is a prolific and highly experienced tornado damage detective and does field work for the 'Tornado & Storm Research Organization' (TORRO).
 John and I began corresponding via email and I gave him all the information I knew on our funnel sighting.
-He also had chosen a number of key features on the horizon on my images asking for their identification such as buildings, pylons, and a distant chimney stack of very distinctive shape, however it was too difficult to make a positive ID so I gave him a vague location where I suspected the funnel to be, which was a number of miles away and possibly over the vicinity of Mc Cann's quarry.
-John informed me that he would be visiting N. Ireland the following week for a field investigation and I suggested meeting him when he arrived, although the exact date was not known.
+He also had chosen a number of key features on the horizon on my images asking for their identification such as buildings, pylons, and a distant chimney stack of very distinctive shape, however it was too difficult to make a positive ID so I gave him a vague location where I suspected the funnel had been, which was a number of miles away and possibly over the vicinity of Mc Cann's quarry.
+John informed me that he would be visiting N. Ireland the following week for a field investigation and I suggested meeting him when he arrived although the exact date hadn't been decided on yet.

-Several days later I arrived back home after doing a little weather photography in the Maghera countryside when my sister informed me that she had seen a car with a southern number plate and a man looking at a map.
-I put two and two together and walked up the hill to his location and said 'excuse me but by any chance are you John?' and the reply was 'hello Martin' followed by a handshake...it was Dr. John Tyrrell from TORRO and what a coincidence it was.
-Was I impressed?...you bet!, because with very little information and nothing more than an image with a narrow field of view he was now standing on the exact spot where Conor and I had seen the funnel.
+Several days later I arrived back home after doing a little weather photography in the Maghera countryside when my Sister informed me that she had seen a car with a southern number plate up on the hill and a man looking at a map.
+I put two and two together and walked up the hill to his location and said ''excuse me but by any chance are you John?'' and the reply was ''hello Martin'' followed by a handshake...it was Dr. John Tyrrell from TORRO and what a coincidence it was.
+Was I impressed?, you bet!, because with very little information and nothing more than an image with a narrow field of view he was now standing on the exact spot where Conor and I had seen the funnel.

 This was followed by another fascinating conversation about tornadoes and I asked him how he got interested in this field, the answer was a passionate one which engaged my interest even further.
-One tornado event in S. Ireland was so intense that large mobile homes had been thrown over a 12 ft fence, and there wasn't even a mark on the fence itself suggesting the homes were much higher when airborne.
+One tornado event in S. Ireland was so intense that large mobile homes had been thrown over a 12ft fence, and there wasn't even a mark on the fence itself suggesting the homes were much higher when airborne.
 His description was very vivid and I understood why he was interested now.
-John took some time out to visit my home where I showed him a few funnel cloud and weather images of my own which was very kind of him, then he left to prepare for his long drive home.
+John took some time out to visit my home where I showed him a few funnel cloud and weather images of my own which was very kind of him to check out and give his time, then he left to prepare for his long drive home.
 John if you are reading this I would like to thank you for your time, for sharing your interest, for going out of your way to keep me informed, and for being a fascinating individual.
 You now have me hooked on tornadoes.

 Just to clarify for any readers who don't know, a funnel cloud is a tornado in the air, when it doesn't make contact with the ground it's called a funnel cloud however once contact has been made on the ground with obvious debris or damage then it becomes a tornado.
 A tornado may develop from a funnel but contact with the ground is the defining difference between the two labels much in the same way a meteoroid, meteor, and meteorite are three different stages of the same event depending on where it is.
 It's interesting to note that had the funnel extended lower, or higher ground was located underneath, then the July 17th funnel could very well have touched down.

 One thing is for certain, I will never forget the events which took place on this day and I'm glad to have been involved with such a rare event, an experience which I was delighted to share with Conor and Christina.
-This funnel was the most exciting day time natural phenomena which I have ever witnessed to date, and it took me a full two weeks to come down from the 'high'.
-I have now developed an keen interest in such events and extreme weather with the hope of observing more of these spectacular transient events.
-In the future I intend to take things further and arrange regular storm chasing trips to the states to capture the bigger tornadic cousins which tare through the vast American plains.
+This funnel was the most exciting daytime natural phenomena I have ever witnessed to date and it took me a full two weeks to come down from the 'high'.
+I have now developed a keen interest in such events and extreme weather with the hope of observing more of these spectacular transient events.
 I will be introducing more severe weather related events and images here so keep checking back to nightskyhunter.com for updates.
+Thanks very much for reading.

 Martin McKenna